 - By the way, almost every single boss in the Mega Man series has Mercy Invincibility as well.

 - There are a few times where you can exploit mercy invincibility to get items earlier than you should be able to, especially in the Mega Man X series.
 For instance, in the second game, the Heart Tank in Wheel Gator's stage is above a wall of spikes.
 Normally you would have to use the charged Speed Burner to fly over to it, but if you goad the nearby enemy into firing a shot to the left, you can get hit by it, then scramble up the wall while still flashing from the hit.

-- Cruelly inverted in Mega Man And Bass, where bosses get LONGER mercy invincibility than the player character.
+- Inverted in Mega Man & Bass, where bosses get LONGER mercy invincibility than the player character.
 The real kicker?
 Bass's primary weapon is a weak rapid-fire shot.
 However, only the first hit will count for anything, meaning any boss fought with Bass' default weapon takes much, much, much longer to kill than it should.

 - Spark Mandrill in Maverick Hunter X doesn't get Mercy Invincibility.
 If you use Shotgun Ice, you can hit him again right after he thaws out, letting you defeat him before he can do anything.

 - In Mega Man 1 the invincibility expires even when the game is "paused" with the Select button (different from the weapon select screen, and only present in that incarnation of the game); hitting Select immediately after hitting a boss allows a subsequent hit to strike the boss straightaway.
 This is what enables the Elec Beam/pause rapidly glitch that can kill a boss with one or two shots.